-- ½ cup salted sweet cream butter (1 stick) softened
+- ½ cup salted sweet cream butter softened

 - 3½ cups powdered sugar

-- Preheat the oven to 350 degrees.
-Line a baking sheet with parchment paper and set it aside.
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper and set it aside.

-- Using a stand mixer, or a medium-size mixing bowl and a handheld mixer on medium-high speed, beat the butter for 1 1- ½ minutes.
+- Using a stand mixer or a medium-sized mixing bowl and a handheld mixer on medium-high speed, beat the butter for 1 to 1½ minutes.

 - Keeping the mixer speed on low, add the finely shredded carrots and chopped pecans to the batter.
 Only mix until the carrots and pecans are well incorporated.

-- Using a 1 ½ tablespoon cookie scoop, scoop the cookie batter onto the prepared cookie sheet, spacing the cookies 2 inches apart.
-Bake for 10 – 12 minutes.
+- Using a 1½-tablespoon cookie scoop, scoop the cookie dough onto the prepared cookie sheet, spacing the cookies 2 inches apart.

 - Allow the cookies to completely cool.

-- Using either a stand mixer or a medium-size mixing bowl and a handheld mixer on medium-high speed, cream together the cream cheese and butter for 1 – 1 ½ minutes.
+- Using either a stand mixer, or a medium-sized mixing bowl and a handheld mixer on medium-high speed, cream together the cream cheese and butter for 1 to 1½ minutes.

-- Using a small offset spatula or a silicone spatula, frost the top of the cookie, smoothing as you go.
+- Using a small offset spatula or a silicone spatula, frost the tops of the cookies, smoothing as you go.
 Be sure to frost to the edges of the cookies.

 - Sprinkle the finely chopped pecans onto a plate.
-Either gently roll the edges of the cookies in the chopped pecans.
+Gently roll the edges of the cookies in the chopped pecans.

-- If you want, you could sandwich the cookies like a carrot cake whoopie pie.
-Frost the outer edges as well and then roll the frosted edges in the pecans.
+- If you want, you could sandwich the cookies with the icing in the middle like carrot cake sandwich cookies.
+Frost the outer edges as well and then roll in the pecans.